cite-sa/open-science-lens/docs/osl-api.md

 }
 ```

-The UserProfile collection maintains focuments that store setting configurations used by the [OSL Science Page Enhancer](./osl-enhancer.md  "OSL Science Page Enhancer") and [OSL Plugin](./osl-plugin.md  "OSL Plugin") to store centrally configuration settings that cover their behavor and result visualization.
-En example of such a document is the following:
+The UserProfile collection maintains documents that store setting configurations used by the [OSL Science Page Enhancer](./osl-enhancer.md  "OSL Science Page Enhancer") and [OSL Plugin](./osl-plugin.md  "OSL Plugin") to store centrally configuration settings that cover their behavor and result visualization.
+An example of such a document is the following:

 ```json
 {